West Coast, Taiwan: Best Things to Do – Top Picks

 Relax with Therapeutic Hot Spring Escapes

 Unwind in the soothing embrace of Taiwan’s natural hot springs, where relaxation meets cultural heritage.
-These geothermal wonders have been cherished for centuries, offering both wellness and a glimpse into the island’s rich history8.
+These geothermal wonders have been cherished for centuries, offering both wellness and a glimpse into the island’s rich history.

 From luxurious resorts to traditional public baths, there’s a spring experience for everyone.
 Whether you’re seeking a private soak or a communal dip, these destinations promise rejuvenation and peace.